Summary

 Applications in Cross-Border Payments

-• Remittances: Stablecoins enable low-cost, instant transfers, cutting fees from 6-9% to under 1% for migrant workers sending funds home.
+• Remittances Stablecoins enable low-cost, instant transfers, cutting fees from 6 to 9 percent to under 1 percent for migrant workers sending funds home.

-• B2B Transactions: Companies like Conduit use stablecoins for B2B payments in Latin America, reducing settlement times by 50%.
+• B2B Transactions Companies like Conduit use stablecoins for B2B payments in Latin America, reducing settlement times by 50 percent.

 Driving Forces Behind Adoption